Email Marketing: The Complete Guide 2026

 - Test regularly: Every campaign is a testing opportunity

-With one of our clients (e-commerce, 15,000 subscribers), we gained the following insights through A/B testing:
+At one of our clients (e-commerce, 15,000 subscribers) we gained the following insights through A/B testing:

 - Subject lines with numbers (+18% open rate compared to without numbers)

-- Personalization with first name in the subject line increased open rate by 22%
+- Personalization with first names in the subject line increased the open rate by 22%

-- Orange CTA button beat green button by 34% (click rate)
+- An orange CTA button beat a green button by 34% (click rate)

 - Shorter emails (under 200 words) achieved 28% more clicks than longer ones